I

 Building deep relationships

-Restored relationships are at the centre of the gospel.
-In a culture of tribalism, we therefore seek to celebrate the relationships that God has gifted us with.
+In a culture of tribalism, we seek to celebrate the relationships that God has gifted us with.
 Without exception, we want to treat everyone with generosity, dignity and kindness.
 We also recognise that we are only one small part of God’s mission in the world, and so we are committed to building excellent, mutual relationships across the global body of Christ, celebrating all of its diversity.

 IV